 You Can Directly Influence Your Child’s Lifelong Relationship with Nature

-Studies indicate that children are spending less time in nature, and are suffering more from anxiety, depression and behavioral problems than ever before.
+Children are spending less time in nature, and are suffering more from anxiety, depression, and behavioral problems than ever before (source).
 Richard Louv coined the term “Nature Deficit Disorder” in his book Last Child In The Woods.

 In nature, a child finds freedom, fantasy, and privacy: a place distant from the adult world, a separate peace.